Most Famous Ballet Dancer: List Of Top 10 (Male & Female)

 When he was at ABT, Royal danced in several prominent productions including Serenade After Plato’s Symposium and Swan Lake where he captured the hearts of the audience with his poetic rhythm.

-Since 2015, he has made his frequent appearance at the Vail Dance Festival.
+Since 2015, he has made frequent appearances at the Vail Dance Festival.
 Moreover, he is chosen by the foremost American classical ballerina Copeland to be her dance partner in many ballet shows.

 Check more: 10 famous male ballet dancers here!